What is a Celery Vase?

 Simple to Elaborate Features

 The design of celery vases ranges from simple styles to elaborate decorations resembling flowers with scalloped or fluted edges.
 The bases of the vases feature cut designs such as stars or other shapes.
 The pressed-glass designs on the body of vases include elaborate patterns, intricate geometric shapes, beaded swirls, landscapes scenes and nature motifs.
 Some vases are made of colored, frosted glass.
 Some custom-made vases have the names of their owners etched into the base.
-Even when the vases had no celery in them, owners used them as table centerpieces and to hold flowers.
+Even when the vases had no celery in them, owners used them as table centerpieces and to hold flowers, like a flower vase, as most were around 10 inches tall in the late 19th century.
+Some celery vases even resembled unique designs from Mediterranean styles.

 The Vase's Decline